spikego/RTAlpha_Community/README.md

 ## How to build

-Download sources use your IDEs,I recommend using the Intellij idea of the present generation
+Download sources use your IDEs,I recommend using the Intellij idea or Eclipse